Urban Wildlife

 1. Birds

-Wildlife species most visible and diverse are birds.
-Common types are sparrows, robins and blue jays.
-Robins are small, social birds known for their blue and bluish gray backs, white throats and black heads, distinctive orange breasts and beautiful songs.
-They are striking birds, blue jays are larger, with vivid blue plumage and loud calls.
-There’s nothing wrong with birdwatching as a hobby and discovering the things they do and their habitats can be really rewarding.
+The most visible and diverse wildlife species are birds.
+Common types are sparrows, robins, and blue jays.
+Robins are small, social birds known for their blue and bluish gray backs, white throats and black heads, distinctive orange breasts, and beautiful songs.
+They are striking birds; blue jays are larger, with vivid blue plumage and loud calls.
+There’s nothing wrong with birdwatching as a hobby, and discovering the things they do and their habitats can be really rewarding.

 2. Mammals

-Squirrels, raccoons and deer are often seen in suburban and rural areas.
+Squirrels, raccoons, and deer are often seen in suburban and rural areas.
 Eastern gray squirrels are agile and live in many habitats; they will raid bird feeders for seeds.
-They are night time scavengers, with dexterous paws and masked faces, and are commonly seen moving through garbage cans at night.
-White-tailed deer are graceful creatures which may happily wander into a residential area for a mating or because of a lack of food.
+They are nighttime scavengers with dexterous paws and masked faces, commonly seen rummaging through garbage cans.
+White-tailed deer are graceful creatures that may happily wander into a residential area for mating or because of a lack of food.

 3. Reptiles and Amphibians

-Turtles, snakes and frogs and salamanders add to local biodiversity.
+Turtles, snakes, frogs, and salamanders add to local biodiversity.
 Ponds and lakes are where you find painted turtles, basking on logs or rocks.
 Many people fear snakes, but most species are harmless; garter snakes are often seen slithering through gardens or grassy areas.
-Frogs and toads fulfil an important ecological role as predators or prey; their presence indicates a healthy ecosystem.
+Frogs and toads fulfill an important ecological role as predators or prey; their presence indicates a healthy ecosystem.

 4. Insects

-The group of insects is the most numerous wildlife group and they play important roles in pollination and decomposition.
-Examples of beneficial insects include bees, butterflies and ladybugs that keep healthy ecosystems.
-Butterflies give gardens color and honeybees pollinate many crops and flowers.
-Ladybugs help control aphid populations, and are valuable allies to gardeners.
+The insect group is the most numerous wildlife group, and they play important roles in pollination and decomposition.
+Examples of beneficial insects include bees, butterflies, and ladybugs, which help maintain healthy ecosystems.
+Butterflies give gardens color, and honeybees pollinate many crops and flowers.
+Ladybugs help control aphid populations and are valuable allies to gardeners.

 5. Urban Wildlife

-Because of human activities, urban areas have unique wildlife adaptations.
-City parks are filled with pigeons, adapted well to urban life living on scraps of food.
+Because of human activities, urban areas have unique adaptations in wildlife.
+City parks are filled with pigeons, adapted well to urban life, living on scraps of food.
 In cities, coyotes have become increasingly common, searching the park’s green spaces for small mammals to hunt.
-Basic understanding of these adaptations can aid to reduce conflicts between humans and wildlife.
+A basic understanding of these adaptations can help reduce conflicts between humans and wildlife.

 6. Conservation Awareness